Phoenix Sky Harbor International Airport in Phoenix, Arizona, US, unveiled its new South 1 (S1) concourse at Terminal 4 in June 2022.

 S1 concourse design and features

-The S1 concourse will be located on the south apron, west of the S2 concourse.
-It will offer views of the South Mountain and surrounding areas.
-It will accommodate Airplane Design Group (ADG) Group III and Group V aircraft.
-Taxi lanes are being added on both sides of the concourse to enable the safe ingress and egress of aircraft, while parallel taxi lanes are being created on the east side between concourses S1 and S2.
+The S1 concourse is located on the south apron, west of the S2 concourse.
+It offers views of the South Mountain and surrounding areas.

+The concourse accommodates Airplane Design Group (ADG) Group III and Group V aircraft.
+Taxi lanes have been added on both sides of the concourse to enable the safe ingress and egress of aircraft, while parallel taxi lanes have been created on the east side between concourses S1 and S2.

 Amenities within the concourse